YkGUWbrF/SPRC/translated interview questions.md

 ## Interview Questions
 1. Do you know the policies, laws and regulations on personal data and privacy protection issued by China in recent years?
    - Have you read these policies and regulations in detail?
-If not, why not read it?
    - Can you briefly describe your understanding of them?
    - What is the purpose of these laws and regulations?
-If yes, please explain.

 2. Do you know about the “Special Privacy Rectification Campaigns” launched by MIIT?
     - Please briefly describe your understanding of this action.